TazorDE/CloudComputing/README.md

 ## Visual Recognition Gallery

+### Set Up

-This project requires a .env file in the ./Server directory with the following information.
+This project requires a folder named "images" in the public directory of the server and a .env file in the ./Server directory with the following information.

 ```
 VISUAL_RECOGNITION_APIKEY=xxxx